 Price: Free for 14-day trial. $20/month after the trial.

 How can it be used in HR: I designed an internal HR survey using Typeform which was sent to employees, but we wanted our colleagues in HR to be able to view the data submitted in real time.
 Not everyone in HR had a Typeform account, so we used Zapier to be the bridge between Typeform and Google Sheets.
-From Google Sheets, we used Appsheet to build a mobile app.
+From Google Sheets, we used AppSheet to build a mobile app.
 So whenever a Typeform survey respondent submits a survey form response, our HR colleague can immediately view the results on the AppSheet app on their mobile phone whenever and wherever they were.

 There were many times when we presented updates to management, we wanted to provide a demo of the HR applications that we built on the mobile phone to showcase our final deployment.
-Most of the times, we did not have an adapter to connect the mobile phone to the projector.
+Most of the time, we did not have an adapter to connect the mobile phone to the projector.
 So what did we do?

 Enter an interesting app called Vysor.
-This is a free Chrome extension that you can install on your laptop Chrome browser.
-Once installed, all you need to do is connect the USB cable from your phone to your laptop PC, wait for the laptop to detect your phone and once detected, you will be able to showcase and mirror your phone screen on the projector screen.
+This is a free Chrome extension that you can install on your computer's Chrome browser.
+Once installed, all you need to do is connect the USB cable from your phone to your PC, wait for the computer to detect your phone and once detected, you will be able to showcase and mirror your phone screen on the projector screen.
 From there you can start scrolling through the phone to demo your applications real time.
 The only caveat is that this only works for Android phones.

 Trello has helped me a lot in the past to visualize and plan activities that I was working on.
 Trello is a web-based management application.
 There are many other similar applications out there, but I am highlighting Trello because I have been using it for a while now.

 Whenever it comes to working on projects, I always wanted to tackle it in a very structured manner and to break down tasks into smaller manageable pieces.
 Trello helps me do that.